GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 - [Roundcube](./plugin/roundcube/index.md)
 - [NextCloud](./plugin/nextcloud/index.md)

-Gluu does its best to keep these plugins up to date but does not guarantee specific functionality.
+Note: Gluu does its best to keep these plugins up to date but does not guarantee specific functionality.
 If you find a bug, or would like feature enhancements, we would be happy to discuss allocating a resource to work on the plugin on a time and materials basis.
 [Schedule a call](https://gluu.org/booking) with us to discuss the project scope and funding.

-## Why OXD
-If your goal is to integrate applications with your Gluu Server to achieve single sign-on (SSO), there are many strategies available to you.
-You should consider using oxd because:

-1. oxd is super-easy to use;

-2. oxd provides a central place to manage security across heterogenous application environments.
-If you have applications written in many languages, e.g. php, python, ruby, java, etc., you do not want to use a different open source client library for each application.
-That makes managing security a nightmare!;

-3. oxd is constantly being updated to address the latest OAuth 2.0 security knowledge;

-4. If you're also using the Gluu Server, Gluu can provide more complete end-to-end support if we know both the client and server software;

-5. In addition to a simple JSON/REST API, there are oxd libraries for Php, Python, Java, Node, Ruby, C#, .Net, Perl and Go;

-6. There are oxd plugins for many popular applications like: Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, and Kong.
-More are being added too.
-Next on the list are: MatterMost, RocketChat, NextCloud, and Liferay.

-To learn more about oxd review these docs and the [code on Github](https://github.com/GluuFederation/oxd).

-When you're ready to deploy oxd, head over to the website to [get your oxd license](https://oxd.gluu.org).

 ## Support
 Gluu offers free community support for oxd on the [Gluu Support Portal](https://support.gluu.org).
 You can login to the support site using the same credentials that you use to access the oxd license management app (and vice versa).
 In fact, we use oxd and a Gluu Server to provide single sign-on across our oxd portal and support app!